Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 ### **️️✔️ DO** wait or stop the operation if your query exeeded usage limits.
 If you execute a lot of queries or the queries require a lot of resources to run you might exceed the limits and get temporarily blocked.
 Should this happen, please stop the operation as chances are that the next query you send will fail with the same error message.

 > *Request was blocked due to exceeding usage of resource '{resource}' in namespace '{namespace}'.*

 For more information on rate limiting, see "Rate limits" topic.
+To learn how to design efficient OData queries please refer to [Performance Guidelines](#performance-guidelines) section.

+### **️️✔️ DO** wait or stop the operation if your query fails with a timeout.
+<a name="question-41065"></a>
+Similarly to esceeding usage limits, you should wait or stop the operation if your query hits timeout.
+There is a chance that this is transient problem and it makes sense to retry once, but if the timeouts are persisting the query is probably too expensive to run and retrying will only result in exceeding usage limits and you will get blocked.

+> *TF400733: The request has been canceled: The request has exceeded request timeout, please try again.*

-To learn more about how to design efficient OData queries please refer to [Performance Guidelines](#performance-guidelines) section.
+Timeout is a good indication that the query is expensive and should be optimized.
+To learn how to design efficient OData queries please refer to [Performance Guidelines](#performance-guidelines) section.

 ### **❌ [BLOCKED] DO NOT** use snapshot entities for anything other than aggregations.